Chicago/design.chicago.gov/start.md

 To make an actual, honest-to-goodness Chicago Star in your typesetting, turn on discretionary ligatures in your app or CSS, and then type CHISTAR (in all caps).
 It’ll automatically replace with the star, sized correctly to fit the text.

-<p>Now, you can make ASCII art, or get tatooed with exactly the right Chicago Star.</p>
+<p>Now, you can make ASCII art, or get tattooed with exactly the right Chicago Star.</p>
 <p>=======</p>
 <p class="chistar">CHISTAR CHISTAR CHISTAR CHISTAR</p>
 <p>=======</p>

-If that didn't work, these images show the difference betweeen turning ligatures on and off.
+If that didn't work, these images show the difference between turning ligatures on and off.
 In this case, in Figma.

 ![](/assets/img/CHISTAR-1.png)
 _Ligatures off, CHISTAR._